-PepsiCo fizzes in the top half of our scorecard, particularly for its water policies, but still falls flat on land use, the treatment of women and transparency.
+PepsiCo fizzes in the top half of our scorecard, particularly for its climate policies, but still falls flat on helping farmers, the treatment of women and transparency.

 We assessed publicly available information on the policies and commitments of the 'Big 10' food companies towards the sourcing of agricultural commodities from developing countries.
 The Scorecard looks at seven themes, weighing each theme equally.
 The index tackles some cutting edge issues that will require rigorous debate and dialogue between companies, civil society and industry experts.
 Find out more...

 The soft drinks giant lacks fizz on land issues.
 PepsiCo doesn’t recognize the value of community land ownership, but does push suppliers to protect the planet.